SquareSR/alternative-red-routes/Race-Route/README.md

 	- If paralyzed, keep using Thrash
 - Otherwise, just Thrash at any other hp

 > Remember that if you die and reset to redo the fight, then you must repel right away after the fight.
-This doesn't matter though, we have tons of extra repel steps.
+This doesn't matter much though, we have tons of extra repel steps.
+Either use your next repel at the start of the room with the hiker or simply use it once your repel runs out to be safe.

 After the fight:
 - Use one Repel [here](https://gunnermaniac.com/pokeworld?map=232#25/19)